 ChairProf Iracema Leroi

-Head of Research and Publications, Dementia UK and Admiral Nursing Dr Clara Domínguez Vivero
+Professor of Dementia Nursing, Dementia UK and Admiral Nursing Dr Clara Domínguez Vivero

-Clinical Neurologist, Galician Health Service, Ponetevedra, Spain Dr Rónán O’Caoimh
+Clinical Neurologist, Galician Health Service, Pontevedra, Spain, Atlantic Fellow in Equity for Brain Health, GBHI Dr Rónán O’Caoimh

 Consultant Geriatrician, Mercy University Hospital Dr Gregor Russell